Experience, Expertise and Standards

 What federal or state guidelines or regulations does FamilyCord follow?

-FamilyCord’s processing, quality-control, and quality-assurance metrics are in accordance with FDA guidelines in addition to being accredited by the AABB (formerly the American Association of Blood Banks) and certified by CLIA (a federal program to ensure quality laboratory testing) for cord blood banking.
+FamilyCord’s processing, quality-control, and quality-assurance metrics are in accordance with FDA guidelines in addition to being accredited by the AABB (formerly the American Association of Blood Banks).
 In addition, we are licensed in the states that require special licensing, specifically New York, New Jersey, and California.

 Misconception: “There is no need to bank my baby’s own cord blood because I can retrieve my or someone else’s donated sample from a public bank.”